AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/estimation.md

         <p>$$\log p(\mathcal{D} ; \hat{\theta})=\sum_{i=1}^{n} \log p\left(y_{i} ; \theta\right)$$</p>
         and sums are easier to work with than products.

+    > Likelihood is the probability of the data given the parameters of the model

     __MLE for Parametric Models:__{: style="color: red"}
     {: #lst-p}
     The __maximum likelihood estimator (MLE)__ for $$\theta$$ in the (parametric) model $$\{p(y, \theta) \vert \theta \in \Theta\}$$ is: